The Bloody Hand by Blaise Cendrars

 You'll always remember Drupriere's pet hedgehog and the way it is described

-“Its innumerable tracks - our hedgehog was always on the move - gave the impression I had found proof of a Martian invasion comprising millions of little homunculus which were invisible but on the war-path in the confusion of the Dompieurse Sector, riddled as it was with mines and countermines and creates worthy of a dead planet.” (on page 207)
+'Its innumerable tracks - our hedgehog was always on the move - gave the impression I had found proof of a Martian invasion comprising millions of little homunculus which were invisible but on the warpath in the confusion of the Dompieurse Sector, riddled as it was with mines and countermines and created worthy of a dead planet.' (on page 207)

-There are numerous moments of magic, a story well told, a phrase, thought or image insightfully and skilfully constructed.
+There are numerous moments of magic, a story well told, or an insightfully and skillfully constructed phrase, thought, or image.

 The Bloody Hand is an insight into one corner of French Regiment on the Western Front.

-“One more death among the many thousands and tens of thousands!
-And all of them more or less preposterous.
+'One more death among the many thousands and tens of thousands!
+And all of them are more or less incredible.
 It beggars belief!
 I have already said it.
 God is absent from the battlefield.
 He keeps out of harm’s way.
-It is a disgrace.” (on page 204)
+It is a disgrace.' (on page 204)

 Or when describing that dreadful phenomenon of the men left out in no man's land who called for their mothers as they died.

-So Cendrars ponders in his final words in this extraordinary, worthwhile new translation of a beautiful book that requires you to own it to appreciate it.
+This extraordinary, worthwhile new translation of a beautiful book in a limited edition urges you to own it to appreciate it.